-The driving ban applies only to trucks over 7,5 tons, which have no Crit’Air Vignette or a sufficient badge class, and therefore are not allowed to drive in case of a permanent air pollution peak.
+The driving ban applies only to trucks over 7,5 tons, which have no Crit’Air Vignette or a sufficient sticker class, and therefore are not allowed to drive in case of a permanent air pollution peak.
 This would then exclude the Crit’Air Vignette 5 from driving through the zone.
 A list of trucks not affected by driving restrictions can be found on pages 4 to 7 of the order, which is available here in French.
 According to the authorities, passenger cars are not yet affected by this regulation.

 The borders of the ZPA environmental zone of Arve valley

 This measure will affect the 41 cities and municipalities of the 2012 air protection plan of the Arve valley, which are located along the 80 km of the course of the river, between the municipality of Contamine-sur-Arve at the crossing of the A40 and the A410 and the Arve source behind the town of Argentière (municipality of Le Tour).

 The traffic affected by this environmental zone will thus be restricted between the crossing of the A40 and A419 on the A40 until Le Fayet, as well as further on the N205 until the bifurcation to the Mont Blanc tunnel, and on the N1506 to Chamonix and Argentière.

 The A40 exit from Geneva, in addition, is the main route to the Mont Blanc tunnel, which is crossed by vehicles driving to Turin and Milan through Le Fayet and the national road N205.